Library Documentation

 all?

-Returns True if the condition is True for all items in the sequence, or if the sequence is empty.
+all? return True if condition is True for every element in collection, or if collection is empty.

 always